Author Archive

 Student Organizations Promote “Quick Ecological Fixes” on Campus

-Students and student-run clubs play a crucial role in promoting and advocating for sustainability on campus.
-The ecological footprint of the University from printing and photocopying is significant.
-Recognizing this, Student Government (SG) took the initiative to make the JCU printing system more eco-friendly.
+Student-run clubs play a crucial role in promoting and advocating for sustainability on campus.
+Student Government took the initiative to make the JCU printing system more eco-friendly.

 JCU Welcomes U.S. Diplomat and Chargé d’Affaires Rodney Hunter